 Since the start of the pandemic, a number of measures have been put into place to safeguard our community.
 Our safety measures range from the introduction of guidelines around face coverings on campus and hybrid teaching timetables to promote social distancing and limit the number of people on campus, to ventilation assessments, one-way systems and temperature checks.
 In addition to supporting the national NHS Test and Trace scheme, we use our college ID cards to monitor attendance on campus and operate our own internal track and trace processes whenever there is a confirmed case of Covid-19 among staff or students

-As one of the UK’s last truly independent art schools, our agile college community was strongly positioned to adapt to change when universities were asked to close their buildings in March to slow the spread of Covid-19.
+As one of the UK’s last truly independent art schools, our agile college community was strongly positioned to adapt to change when universities were asked to close their buildings at the beginning of the pandemic. .
 Teaching was moved online immediately with no disruption for undergraduate, MA and A-Level-equivalent post-16 students.

-Over the summer, our teaching has been redesigned to take advantage of the new hybrid delivery model, supported by one-to-one and group workshops that will happen on and off-campus in specialist workshops and live digital platforms.
-Alongside this, the college has updated its support and training materials, moving academic, pastoral, careers, library and other professional support services online.
+We designed a new hybrid delivery model, supported by one-to-one and group workshops that took place on and off-campus in specialist workshops and live digital platforms.
+Alongside this, the college updated its support and training materials, moving academic, pastoral, careers, library and other professional support services online.